 - Appearance & Reality S. Hogbin, Cambium Press, 2000

-We have two grown children, Seth and Elly, and two beautiful grandchildren, Lily and Koen.
+We have two grown children, Seth and Elly, and two beautiful grandchildren, Leo and Koen.

 My other interests are pinhole camera photography

-My wife Joan is a teacher and a well known children's author who specializes
+My wife Joan is a teacher, artist, and a well known children's author who specializes

 Strange but True!